Tag: seafood

 While the crab mixture is chillin’, let’s make a Remoulade sauce

-We will need 1/2 cup of mayonnaise, 2 tablespoons of ketchup, 2 tablespoons of chopped pickles (or pickle relish), 1 teaspoon of Old Bay seasoning and 1/2 teaspoon of cayenne pepper (optional)
+We will need 1/2 cup of mayonnaise, 2 tablespoons of ketchup, 2 tablespoons of chopped pickles (or pickle relish), 1 teaspoon of The Spice Apothecary’s On the Bay seafood seasoning and 1/2 teaspoon of Diablo (optional)

 Add all of these into a bowl